nvh/nvh.github.io/_posts/2012-05-10-offline-storage-without-icloud-backups.markdown

 date: 2012-05-10 14:09
 categories: iOS, iCloud
 ---
-Today I got my first App-rejection{% fn_ref 1%}.
+Today I got my first App-rejection[^1].
 NRC Media's [In beeld](http://www.nrc.nl/inbeeldappstore) app recently got a major update, which as it turns out didn't follow Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/).
 However, Apple's review team detected this in the minor bugfix update that I submitted after that.
 The problem was that all photo's downloaded by the app were backed up into iCloud resulting in an increase of backup size of about 100MB in some cases.

 While you can use the `~/Library/Caches` directory to store files that can be reproduced (downloaded again or regenerated), iOS can purge this data at any time, crippling offline support for your app.
 Marco Arment has a nice write-up about the [consequences of this behaviour](http://www.marco.org/2011/10/13/ios5-caches-cleaning).
 While his post now contains an update mentioning the change Apple made in iOS 5.0.1 to address this problem, I couldn't find a post about the way you should implement it, so here it is.
 <!-- more -->